UnWeaving the knots of GraphRAG -- turns out VectorRAG is almost enough: Abstract

 Graph-based RAG systems aimed to ameliorate this problem by modeling information as knowledge-graphs, with entities represented by nodes being connected by robust relations, and forming hierarchical communities.
 This approach however suffers from its own issues with some of them being: orders of magnitude increased componential complexity in order to create graph-based indices, and reliance on heuristics for performing retrieval.

 We propose UnWeaver, a novel RAG framework simplifying the idea of GraphRAG.
 UnWeaver disentangles the contents of the documents into entities which can occur across multiple chunks using an LLM.
 In the retrieval process entities are used as an intermediate way of recovering original text chunks hence preserving fidelity to the source material.
-We argue that entity-based decomposition yields a more distilled representation of original information, and additionally serves to reduce noise in the indexing, and generation process. \footnote{We'll open source our code shortly}
+We argue that entity-based decomposition yields a more distilled representation of original information, and additionally serves to reduce noise in the indexing, and generation process.

+Furthermore we experimentally show that on end to end QA evaluation VectorRAG performs better than standard GraphRAG and almost as good as current SOTA graph-based solutions, for a fraction of the cost. \footnote{Code is available at \href{https://github.com/SamsungLabs/UnWeaver}{Github}}